 For the speech, you’ll create a unique and innovative theme and message that addresses this question: “How might your strengths, interests, experiences, and academic preparation meet the world’s need in your proposed profession?”
 Be sure to specifically answer this question in the majority of your speech.
 A speech that just introduces who you are to the audience or discusses your thoughts on your potential career field will be considered to not meet the speech requirement.

 Learning Communities – While the Learning Community (formerly Linked Cohorts) classroom experience is not new to Belmont, it has been revised to better fit the unique needs of its students, especially during the second, third and fourth semesters.

 By participating in specifically tailored "engaged learning" communities with your peer group, you will build stronger bonds with your friends and expand your learning beyond the walls of the classroom.

 Click here for more information about the Learning Communities and their place within the Bell Core.

 Drs.
 Charmion Gutske and Nick Bacon took students to a local organic farm.
-The purpose of this field trip is to introduce students to a biodynamic farm, giving them a first-hand look at the challenges and benefits of sustainable food practices.
+The purpose of this field trip was to introduce students to a biodynamic farm, giving them a first-hand look at the challenges and benefits of sustainable food practices.
 Free from pesticides, genetic engineering and chemical fertilizers, Real Food Farms is a wonderful example of a local solution to the global health concerns facing our students.
-During our trip, students will have the opportunity to explore the farm, work in the garden (planting, harvesting and weeding), meet with farmer David Dailey and enjoy a picnic lunch prepared by a local chef using seasonal vegetables from the farm.
+During the trip, students had the opportunity to explore the farm, work in the garden (planting, harvesting and weeding), meet with farmer David Dailey and enjoy a picnic lunch prepared by a local chef using seasonal vegetables from the farm.